gwyatt40/Intermediate-Arduino/README.md

 This was the 2nd LCD assignment.
 It's goal was to use an LCD backpack to simplify the wiring for an LCD to Arduino setup.

 ## Problems
 The wiring for this project was (thankfully) much easier than it had been for Hello LCD.
-Though there were only 4 wires from the LCD to the breadboard, color coding them was still very helpful.
+Though there were only 4 wires from the LCD to the breadboard, color codphoing them was still very helpful.
 As for the code, downloading the new libraries was pretty straightforward, but I did encounter an issue when using the LiquidCrystal_I2C lcd(); function.
 My code was giving me a repeating error and I couldn't figure out why until I realized that on the Canvas page it says to use 0x27 as the LCD address originally, but, it the case of an error, to use 0x3.
 Once I switched these my code worked immediately and I was able to continue the project.The rest of the new LCD setup functions worked well and I didn't encounter any other issues that couldn't be fixed by quickly checking over my code or googling.

 ## Pictures